nbicocchi/learn-java-core/assets/slides/E1 - Java From Functions to Classes.md

 ### Object-Oriented Approach
 - Procedural programming languages (e.g., C) are **not suitable for building large software infrastructures**
 - OOP addresses this issue and **reduces development and maintenance** costs for large and complex software projects
 - OOP aims at secure, re-usable, flexible, extensible software.
 Instead of focusing on algorithms, optimization, and efficiency, **OOP focus on programming techniques**.
-- OOP considers software as a set of well-defined entities containing both data and behaviour

 ![](images/intro-software-costs.png)

 ---

-# Functions vs Objects

 ### Procedural Approach
 ```C